exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 blockchain moves to the new validators list, the anchoring chain is **BROKEN** and cannot be prolonged.
-To ensure that the anchoring chain is not broken during a change of the pubkeys list, the new configuration activating height should be set to a big enough value.
+To ensure that the anchoring chain is not broken during a change of the pubkeys list, the new configuration activation height should be set to a big enough value.

 ## Recovering broken anchoring